 Localizer experiment

 Experimental design and materials.
-The design was adopted from Bemis & Pylkkanen (B&P) (2010) and consisted of four conditions (we excluded the two additional conditions included in B&P but not used in any of their analyses).
+The design was adopted from Bemis & Pylkkanen (B&P) (2010) and consisted of four conditions (we excluded the two additional conditions that were included in B&P but not used in any of their analyses).
 The critical composition two-word condition (COMP_2W) consisted of two words that could be combined into a phrase: a color adjective followed by a noun (e.g., red boat).
 In the control condition (COMP_1W), the color adjective was replaced by a length-matched unpronounceable consonant string (e.g., xkq boat).
 The list-task conditions were further included to ensure that the difference between the two COMP conditions is not merely due to the fact that the COMP_2W condition includes an extra word.
 In the list-task two-word condition (LIST_2W), participants were therefore presented with two nouns (e.g., cup boat; the nouns were always distinct from each other).
 The control, LIST_1W condition, was identical to the COMP_1W condition in terms of the materials (e.g., xkq boat).

 In all conditions, participants were first presented with the linguistic stimulus (one word at a time, as described in greater detail below), followed by a drawing of a colored shape.
 They had to evaluate the relationship between the linguistic stimulus and the image.
 B&P (2010) describe their design as crossing task type (composition task vs. list task) and materials (two words vs. a consonant string and a word) (see Figure 1 in B&P).
 However, this description is somewhat misleading because although the task differed between the COMP_2W and LIST_2W conditions, it was the same between the COMP_1W and LIST_1W conditions.
 In particular, in the COMP_2W condition, participants were asked to decide whether the image matched the meaning of the linguistic stimulus (e.g., an image of a red boat following “red boat” would be a match, but an image of a blue boat, a red cup, or a blue cup would all be non-matches).
 In the LIST_2W condition, participants were asked to decide whether the image matched the meaning of either of the two nouns (e.g., an image of either a cup or a boat following “cup boat” would be a match, but an image of a plane would be a non-match; the color of the objects was not relevant in this condition).
 Finally, in the COMP_1W and LIST_1W conditions, participants were asked to decide whether the image matched the meaning of the noun (e.g., an image of a boat following “xkq boat” would be a match, but an image of a cup would be a non-match).